|Type of medicine||Smoking cessation aid|

 |Dry mouth||Try chewing sugar-free gum or sucking sugar-free sweets|

-Important: if you become agitated, feel depressed or start having thoughts about harming yourself, let your doctor know straightaway.
-Depression may occur rarely as a side-effect of treatment with varenicline or it may occur as a symptom of nicotine withdrawal.
+Important: if you feel depressed or start having thoughts about harming yourself, let your doctor know straightaway.
+Depression can occur as a symptom of nicotine withdrawal and it also can occur rarely in people taking bupropion.

 - Keep all medicines out of the reach and sight of children.